 The Central Kalahari Game Reserve with its wild, mysterious beauty is an immense and most remotely situated reserve in Southern Africa.
 With a land area of 52 800 square kilometers, it is bigger than Switzerland or Denmark.
 It holds vast open plains, scrub bush, salt pans, ancient riverbeds, and sand dunes.

 Arriving at your campsite in the afternoon, there should be just enough time to take a siesta.
 As soon as the heat of the day relents you leave for your first safari drive in the CKGR to soak up the sounds and beauty of nature.
-Return to camp just before sunset to have a shower and thereafter enjoy a campfire cooked dinner.
+Return to camp just after sunset to have a shower and thereafter enjoy a campfire cooked dinner.
 Look out for the stars for, at night, they utterly dominate the land and their brilliance and immediacy are totally arresting.

 Days 2–3: Exploring the Central Kalahari Game Reserve

 Throughout your stay each day will follow a similar pattern.
 You rise just before daybreak for a light breakfast and set off at dawn to discover what promise the Kalahari holds for the new day.
 Meerkats, ground squirrels, goshawks, Black backed jackals, herds of springbok and the magical Gemsbok will greet you on your way.

 Also the plains and pans of the CKGR completely transform and fill with succulent grasses immediately after the summer rains.
 These plains and pans therefore teem with wildlife.
 These include large herds of springbok and gemsbok, as well as wildebeest, hartebeest, eland and giraffe.
 Hence, predators such as the famous Kalahari black-mane lion, cheetah, leopard and jackals are normally around.